The Tyrolean Folk Song Archive in Innsbruck is dedicated to Tyrolean folk music in all its variants.

-Particularly impressive are the tone document collection: about 15,000 recordings and numerous corresponding handwritings have been gathered and archivated over the years.
-More ancient tone documents have continuously been catalogized and digitalized in order to preserve them for future generations.
-Everyone who is interested in, can visit the folk song archive.
-The Tyrolean Folk Song Archive, which is by the way one of the Tyrolean State Museums.
+Impressive are the tone document collection: About 15,000 recordings and corresponding handwritings have been gathered and archived over the years.
+More ancient tone documents have continuously been catalogued and digitalised in order to preserve them for future generations.
+Everyone who is interested in, can visit the archive, which is part of the Tyrolean State Museums.